ciembor/frogger-logger/README.md

   config.json_format = true
 end
 ```
-## Use :frog:
+## :frog: Use
 If you didn't disable the dsl (`config.extend_with_dsl = false`), you can log very easly
 ```ruby
 frog 'this will be logged :)'
 ```
-Also it you didn't disable translating to json (`config.json_format = false`), your objects will be automagically translated to this format.
+Also if you didn't disable translating to json (`config.json_format = false`), your objects will be automagically translated to this format.
 This allows you to browse ruby objects, arrays and hashes in your browser!
 ## Development
 ### Downloading source
 ```bash